Things to Do in Armenia in January

 What's happening during your visit

-The Armenian Apostolic Church — one of the world's oldest national Christian institutions, established 301 CE — celebrates Christmas on January 6, combined with Epiphany and Theophany, rather than December 25.
+The Armenian Apostolic Church, one of the world's oldest national Christian institutions, established 301 CE, celebrates Christmas on January 6, combined with Epiphany and Theophany, rather than December 25.
 This is a fully observed national holiday with the weight of 1,700 years behind it, not a liturgical technicality.
-The midnight Divine Liturgy at Etchmiadzin Cathedral is the emotional center: the cathedral fills with candlelight, incense that thickens the cold air to something almost visible, and the ancient polyphony of the Armenian rite in Classical Armenian — a liturgical language that hasn't been in common spoken use for centuries but is maintained precisely for moments like this.
+The midnight Divine Liturgy at Etchmiadzin Cathedral is the emotional center: the cathedral fills with candlelight, incense that thickens the cold air to something almost visible, and the ancient polyphony of the Armenian rite in Classical Armenian, a liturgical language that hasn't been in common spoken use for centuries but is maintained precisely for moments like this.
 The sound is unlike Western Christian music, unlike Orthodox chanting, unlike anything most visitors will have heard before.
 Churches across the country hold their own midnight services, and the village versions, without the ceremonial scale of Etchmiadzin, tend to feel more intimate.
 January 6 morning is a national holiday: restaurants and cafes open by midday, families gather for the Christmas meal (dolma, gata sweet pastry, roasted meats), and the center of Yerevan fills with people moving slowly between churches in the cold.
 Visitors are welcome at all services.
-The Etchmiadzin midnight liturgy requires arriving early — the cathedral fills entirely — and tolerating several hours of standing.
+The Etchmiadzin midnight liturgy requires arriving early, the cathedral fills entirely, and tolerating several hours of standing.
 That's how Armenian liturgy works.

-The Blessing of Waters starts the moment Christmas liturgy ends on January 6—Armenian churches have done this longer than any other rite.
+The Blessing of Waters starts the moment Christmas liturgy ends on January 6, Armenian churches have done this longer than any other rite.
 In Yerevan, the cathedral courtyard or outdoor water sources host the ceremony.
 The crowd blends hard-core parishioners with families who've come every year since they were kids, elderly women who haven't missed a January in decades, and the odd visitor who drifted over from the Christmas service and simply stayed.
-The priest blesses the water; the congregation fills bottles to carry home for the year.
-That's it—short, sharp, over.
+The priest blesses the water.
+The congregation fills bottles to carry home for the year.
+That's it, short, sharp, over.
 Yet the picture sticks: January cold, breath rising like incense, stone walls framing the scene.
 City folk remember it longer than grander spectacles.
 In villages, they wade to actual ponds or streams.
-The cold-air huddle feels different—rawer, more communal—than the Yerevan version can match.
+The cold-air huddle feels different, rawer, more communal, than the Yerevan version can match.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid